buildwithnando/arima_exploration/README.md

 # ARIMA Models Exploration (AirPassengers Dataset)

-This project demonstrates time series forecasting using the ARIMA model from first principles, including differencing, stationarity checks, and backtesting.
+This project demonstrates time series forecasting using the ARIMA model, including differencing, stationarity checks, and backtesting.

-We use the classic `AirPassengers` dataset which records monthly totals of international airline passengers from 1949 to 1960.
+We use the classic `AirPassengers` dataset, which records monthly totals of international airline passengers from 1949 to 1960.

 ---